AskarKani/split_downloader/README.md

 # Split Downloader
-Split Downloader is a tool that splits and download as chunks and can be merged later.
+ A tool that splits up a large file, to be downloaded as chunks and be merged later.

   - Download as chunks if the URL is supported
   - Split any files in to chunks
-  - Merge the splitted or downloaded chunks
+  - Merge the splitted or downloaded chunks back to single original file

 # Usages